Russia Suspected In GPS-Spoofing Attacks On Ships - Slashdot

 I think the Russians have already done that. [telegraph.co.uk]

 Re: Time to add encryption to civilian GPS?
-(Score:3)
+(Score:2, Interesting)

 The US military is the only entity that can control GPS signals on such scale.
 If you did with a spoofed signal, you'd need a rather powerful antenna given the range and someone would notice and even able to calculate its position.